stephenslab/dsc-wiki/src/faq.md

 #### I'm done with the DSC introductory tutorials.
 What next?

-[This document](first_course/Syntax_Tips) demonstrates some of the most useful syntax not covered with introductory tutorials.
+[This document](first_course/Syntax_Tips) demonstrates some of the most useful syntax not covered in introductory tutorials.
 We believe it is a good next read.
-You can then read the rest of this FAQ page to read about other topics that interest you, or, to take a quick look at our [Reference Manual](reference/reference).
+You can then read the rest of this FAQ page for other topics that interest you, or, to take a quick look at our [Reference Manual](reference/reference).

 ####  My DSC run failed with an error.
 What should I do?

-Well, the bug is either ours or yours.
+Well, the bug might be yours or ours.
 DSC software is still under active development.
 If you catch one of our bug please [post an issue](https://github.com/stephenslab/dsc/issues) with a minimal example of DSC file and command executed that allows us to reproduce the bug.
 It is difficult to fix an issue without being able to reproduce it on our end first.
+If it is difficult to come up with a minimal working example it is also helpful if you could upload your DSC file for us to diagnose.

 If it is a bug on your end, DSC should raise a complaint and ask you to fix the issue, as [demonstrated on this page](first_course/Debug_Tips).

 #### The introductory tutorials are benchmarks implemented in R. Can I work with other languages?

 Current implementation of DSC works with R, Python and Shell, and provides implicit data handling for R and Python modules.
 You can find in [here](advanced_course/5_Minutes_Python) a Python example, and [here](advanced_course/5_Minutes_RPY) preliminary support to mixing R and Python codes in benchmark.

 Additionally DSC provides experimental support for Rmd files to run R benchmarks, see [this tutorial](advanced_course/Rmd_Executable) for details.